harmony-one/docs-home/general/technology/key-features.md

 We divide not only our network nodes but also the _blockchain states_ into shards, scaling linearly in all three aspects of machines, transactions and storages.

 To prevent single shard attacks, we must have a sufficiently large number of nodes per shard and cryptographic randomness to re-shard regularly.
 Each shard has 1/4 of nodes for strong security guarantee against Byzantine behaviors.
-We use Verifiable Random Function \(VDF\) for un-biased and unpredictable shard membership.
+We use Verifiable Random Function \(VRF\) for un-biased and unpredictable shard membership.

 ## Fast Consensus w/ Instant Finality